 A typical definition (from Wikipedia) is that “cloud computing, is Internet-based computing, whereby shared resources, software and information are provided to computers and other devices on-demand, like a public utility.”
 That’s about 25 words which I’m certain doesn’t paint a very precise picture to the entrepreneurs I know.

 Putting aside the acronyms and technical jargon, I think I can distill the essence of the cloud computing vision to the following five key points:

-Availability is 24/7, just like your electric utility.
+- Availability is 24/7, just like your electric utility.
 No more down time on weekends, or during the nightly backups.
+Especially when looking at software for field service workers or other mobile teams, it's important to consider services with constant availability.
 The Internet is a huge power grid that services computing needs (cloud computing) of businesses and consumers, just like the electricity grid services power needs (cloud power).

 Other gray areas include how to do secure credit card transactions in the cloud, tax considerations for international operations, multiple virtual machines in one cloud, and properly addressing differing geographic regional requirements in a single cloud.
 Then there is the connection problem of sharing data with standard applications not in the cloud.

 When a vendor starts talking about his paradigm shift to a dynamically scalable and virtualized solution in the cloud, with SaaS (software as a service), PaaS (platform as a service), MSP (managed service provider), or web services in the cloud, tell him to skip ahead to the chart which shows you how well he does on the five points above, and the five gray areas outlined.

 Even though “the cloud” is a familiar cliché for the Internet, cloud computing is still very much an opportunity for startups, with lots of room for innovation and better solutions.
 Now is the time to jump on board, but a cloud usually means you should expect a few storms ahead before you see the sunshine.